 International Education Faculty Development Fund

 Faculty are invited to apply for funding to support projects that improve international education at Western Michigan University.
-Funding is available through Article 40.4 of the WMU-AAUP contract and through the Haenicke Institute for Global Education.
+Funding is available through Article 40.4 of the WMU-AAUP contract.
 The Haenicke Institute administers the International Education Faculty Development Fund (IEFDF).

 The fund provides support for the following internationalization goals: